Hadspen, Tasmania: Church of the Good Shepherd

 An Anglican church was planned for Hadspen in the late 1850s.
-Thomas Reibey had WG & E Habershon of London draw up plans in 1857.
-The building's design was based on St Mary's parish church, Lutterworth, England.
+Thomas Reibey had William Gilbee Habershon and Edward Habershon of London draw up plans in 1857.
+The building's design was based on St Mary's Church, Lutterworth, England.
 It was designed in an early English style with blue ironstone walls, and freestone dressing and reliefs.
 The nave was 37.5 ft long, the chancel 17 x 15 feet and the entrance was through a 40 ft tower with a 24 ft spire.
 The foundation stone of "The new Episcopalian Church" or "The Reibey Church" was laid on 23 December 1868.
 Construction, estimated to cost 1000 pounds, began with locally sourced stonework by Robert Sleightholm, whom Reibey met on a ship from England.

 Reibey was funding all of the construction costs.
 When the structure was mostly complete a scandal erupted around him.
 He was alleged to have indecently dealt with a married woman.
 Her husband raised the issue with the bishop, then in 1870 with no action by the Church again with the Church of England Synod in England.
 Reibey subsequently took libel action but his complaint was dismissed and the Jury largely held that the allegations against him were true.
 Apart from these allegations, Reibey's wife's health had been declining, his property had been declining in value, and he wrote that he had been considering relinquishing the Archdeaconship for a while.
 After only a few years the lack of funds provided left only one person working on the site.
 All work ceased in 1870, by which time the walls were unfinished and the building still lacked a roof.
 Though the church was incomplete both Reibey and his wife Catherine were buried in a graveyard at the building's rear.